mendix/docs/content/en/docs/howto/integration/using-the-excel-exporter.md

     {{% alert color="info" %}}If you use an uploaded Excel file as a template, the sheet name defined in your Excel template file will be used, and the **Name** you enter here will not be used.
 For more information, see [Using an Uploaded Excel File as a Template](#upload-excel-file-template){{% /alert %}}

-3. Configure the **Row Object** that you want to export and set the reference to the template input object (if input object was specified earlier during Template creation).
+3. Configure the **Row Object** that you want to export and set the reference to the template input object (if input object was specified earlier during template creation).
 Each object of this entity type will be saved as a row in the worksheet.

-   Following figure depicts a template where worksheet is *without* Input Object and reference to **Input Object**
+   The following figure depicts a template where worksheet is *without* Input Object and reference to **Input Object**
     {{< figure src="/attachments/howto/integration/using-the-excel-exporter/worksheet_with_inputObj.png" >}}

    Following figure depicts a template where worksheet is *with* Input Object and reference to **Input Object**